-For the rest of the semester, we will be studying and working with inferential statistics - estimation and hypothesis testing.
+For the remainder of the semester, we will be studying and working with inferential statistics - estimation and hypothesis testing.
 This week and part of next week will be devoted to examining methods of estimating an unknown population mean or proportion.
 These methods are found in Chapter 8 of the text.
 Following that, we will study hypothesis testing - Chapters 9 and 10 of the text.

 These notes discuss some aspects of sampling, in particular, random sampling.
 When a random sample is drawn from a population, it can be shown that the distribution of the sample mean has a normal distribution.
 This result is known as the Central Limit Theorem, a result that forms the basis for much of the statistical inference in the remaining parts of the semester.
 Before examining this, there is a short discussion of opinion polls conducted prior to an election.
+The example used here is that of the Saskatchewan Election Polls and Results from the 2003 provincial election - see Table 1.